elastic/integrations/docs/developer_tsdb_migration_guidelines.md

 ### Enabling multiple variants support in system tests

-If your system test configuration for a TSDB enabled package contains multiple variants, make sure to set the `kibana.version` in the `manifest.yml` file of the package to be `8.8.1` or higher.
+If the system test configuration for a TSDB-enabled package contains multiple variants, make sure to set the `kibana.version` specified in the `manifest.yml` file of the package to `8.8.1` or a version higher.

 ```yaml
 conditions: